 China Railway Group Ltd. (CREC)

-China Communications Construction Group Ltd. (CCCC)
+China Communications Construction Company Limited (CCCC)

-Power Construction Corp. of China
+Power Construction Corporation Of China (Powerchina)

 Shanghai Construction Group (SCG)